1965 Tour de France: Race overview

 The race started in Germany, and the first stage, ending in Belgium, was won by Belgian Rik Van Looy.
 On the second stage, run over cobbles, three riders escaped: Bernard Vandekerkhove, Felice Gimondi and Victor Van Schil.
 Vandekerkhove won the stage, and became the new leader.

 On the third stage, there was again a group away, including Gimondi and André Darrigade.
 Darrigade was one of the best sprinters of that time, so Gimondi knew he would not win if it would end in a sprint.
-Gimondi therefore escaped with one kilometer to go.
+Gimondi therefore escaped with one kilometre to go.
 Gimondi was able to stay away, and won the stage; it was the first victory in his professional career.
 Gimondi also took the lead in the general classification, represented by the yellow jersey; this made Gimondi a protected rider in his team because his sponsor wanted to keep the publicity associated with the yellow jersey as long as possible.

 The second part of the fifth stage was run as an individual time trial.
 It was won by Raymond Poulidor, but Gimondi was second, and kept his lead.
 He had a margin in the general classification of over two minutes on Vandekerkhove, while his team leader Adorni was in third place.

 In the seventh stage, Adorni fell.
 His team-mates, including Gimondi, waited for him and lost some time; because of this, Vandekerkhove took back the lead.

 The ninth stage was the first Pyrenean stage, and during that stage eleven riders abandoned because of sickness.
 This included the leader of the general classification Vandekerkhove, and also Adorni.
 Rumours about doping that went wrong circulated, but nothing was ever proven.
 Gimondi became the leader of the general classification again, and because his team leader Adorni had left the race, he also became the undisputed leader of this team.

 There were two more days in the Pyrenees, but these gave no big changes in the general classification.
 After stage eleven, Gimondi was still leading, with Poulidor in second place, more than three minutes behind.
 Poulidor expected that the inexperienced Gimondi would fail somewhere, and expected fourth-placed Motta to be his biggest rival.
 Poulidor announced he would attack on Mont Ventoux in stage fourteen.

 During that stage, Poulidor showed his strength, and won.
 He had a big margin over Motta, but Gimondi had stayed surprisingly close, and kept the lead in the general classification with 34 seconds.

 In the following Alp stages, Poulidor did not attack; he planned to take the lead in the mountain time trial of stage eighteen.
 But this was won by Gimondi, who thus increased his lead.

 The only realistic chance left for Poulidor to win back time was in the individual time trial that ended the race.
 Poulidor was a good time trialist, and on a good day he should have been able to win back enough time to win the race.
 But Gimondi was the fastest man that day, and won the stage, and thereby the Tour de France.